crashfort/SourceDemoRender/ReadMe.md

 This video editor can open everything SDR outputs.

 ## Extensions
 External modules can extend SDR with other functions.
 The public interface that your module should implement is available at [Extension.hpp](https://github.com/crashfort/SourceDemoRender/blob/master/Projects/Extension/SDR%20Extension/Extension.hpp).
-Example projects are at [Sample Extension](https://github.com/crashfort/SourceDemoRender/blob/master/Projects/SampleExtension/Sample/Main/SampleExtensionMain.cpp) and [Preview Window](https://github.com/crashfort/SourceDemoRender/tree/master/Projects/PreviewWindowExtension/PreviewWindow/Main).
+Example projects are at [Sample Extension](https://github.com/crashfort/SourceDemoRender/blob/master/Projects/SampleExtension/Sample/Main/SampleExtensionMain.cpp), [Preview Window](https://github.com/crashfort/SourceDemoRender/tree/master/Projects/PreviewWindowExtension/PreviewWindow/Main), [Direct2D Context](https://github.com/crashfort/SourceDemoRender/tree/master/Projects/Direct2DContextExtension).

 The launcher has a feature to manage all your extensions.
 In this window you can quickly view, enable or disable, and order your extensions.